Kreuzlingen: Economy

-Earlier, the majority of the inhabitants made a living in the wine industry.
-However, because of diseases and bad harvests, the last wine grapes were raised in Kreuzlingen in 1938.

-Today, the local economy is largely commercial and manufacturing, with the largest employer being a clothing manufacturer.

 In the late 2010s, Kreuzlingen's downtown began to experience a dearth of shoppers as many of them, including buses from elsewhere in Switzerland that pass through the city, started crossing the border to shop in Konstanz instead, due to lower prices for basic items in Germany, a favorable exchange rate between the euro and the franc and a German VAT refund that allows shoppers from non-European Union countries such as Switzerland to get back as much as a fifth of the price of the goods they buy.
 Elected officials from the city have asked the national government to negotiate a change in this policy with their German counterparts as they feel it is anti-competitive; at the same time some Konstanz residents, feeling displaced in their own hometown by the onslaught of Swiss on weekends, have opened businesses in Kreuzlingen that primarily cater to other Germans.

+Kreuzlingen is the seat of General Dynamics European Land Systems- Mowag (GDELS), a defense technology company, formerly called MOWAG in the Unterseestrasse 65.
+In 2012, it had employed 900 highly skilled personnel at the facility and announced to cut 270 jobs.